Riya10031/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

 1. Navigate to the **Data connectors** under **configuration** section in the left sidebar and examine the currently configured connectors for collecting security-related data.

     ![](../media/dataconnector.png)

+    >**Note**: If you do not see the page in the Microsoft Sentinel portal, try refreshing the browser.
+Wait 5 minutes and refresh again until it appears

 1. In the **threat management** section, choose **Incidents** from the left panel to assess detected security incidents and alerts.